helaili/github-graphql-action/README.md

 ### Query file
-The query file contains the GraphQL query to execute.
+The query file contains the GraphQL query or mutation to execute.
 Format is YAML based.

 #### Static parameters